app.build: A Production Framework for Scaling Agentic Prompt-to-App Generation with Environment Scaffolding: Industrial Context System

 \subsection{Architecture}

 \textbf{High-level design.} The app.build agent implements ES with a central \emph{orchestrator} that decomposes a user's specification into stack-specific stages and executes each stage inside an isolated sandbox with validation before acceptance.
-The same workflow applies across supported stacks (TypeScript/tRPC, PHP/Laravel, Python/NiceGUI).
-Per-stage validators are stack-aware (e.g., ESLint+TypeScript and Playwright for tRPC; PHPStan and feature tests for Laravel; \texttt{pytest}/\texttt{ruff}/\texttt{pyright} for Python), and the platform provisions managed Postgres databases and CI/CD hooks.
+The same workflow applies across supported stacks (TypeScript/tRPC, PHP/Laravel, Python/NiceGUI), selected for their deterministic scaffolding patterns and comprehensive validator availability (TypeScript/ESLint/Playwright, PHPStan/Laravel feature tests, pytest/ruff/pyright).
+Per-stage validators are stack-aware, and the platform provisions managed Postgres databases and CI/CD hooks.

 \textbf{Execution loop.} For each sub-task, the agent (i) assembles minimal context (files, interfaces, constraints), (ii) prompts the LLM, (iii) executes the result in a sandbox, (iv) collects validator feedback, and (v) either accepts the artifact or re-prompts to repair.
 This iterative loop provides robustness without assuming a particular model, and scales by parallelizing sandboxes and caching environment layers.